 MISTAKE #3: CHOOSING A LOCATION YOU’RE NOT LICENSED IN

 Nurse Licensing for states across the U.S. can range from a few days to a few months.
-If you’re trying to become a travel nurse in a state that has a lengthy nursing licensure process, you’ll want to acquire this licensure before inquiring about a travel nursing assignment in this state.
-Recruiters need to get people hired within days or weeks, and if you’re not available for an assignment until you’ve gotten your license in 2 months, you won’t be considered for travel nursing assignments in that time.
-Take the time to plan where you’d like to go and get your nursing license in those states, then pick up the phone to talk to recruiters about a travel nursing assignment.
+If you’re trying to become a travel nurse in a state that has a lengthy nursing licensure process, you’ll want to acquire this licensure before inquiring about a travel nurse assignment in this state.
+Recruiters need to get people hired within days or weeks, and if you’re not available for an assignment until you’ve received your license in 2 months, you won’t be considered for travel nurse assignments in that time.
+Take the time to plan where you’d like to go and get your nursing license in those states, then pick up the phone to talk to recruiters about an assignment.
 You’ll be a great candidate applying for a position with a license already in hand!